jorshi/uvic-music-extractor/README.md

 Set of distortion features -- computes a probability mass function on audio samples using a histogram with 1001 bins.
 Several statistics are computed on the resulting pmf including the centroid, spread, skewness, kurtosis, flatness, and the 'gauss' feature.
 'Gauss' is a measurement of the gaussian fit of the the pmf [1, 13].

+### Stereo Features

+Side-to-mid ratio and left/right imbalance [2]

+**Phase Correlation**
+Calculates the correlation coefficient between the left and right channel.
+Computes phase correlation over the entire track as well as using short-time processing sing a frame size of 2048 with no overlap.
+Short-time results are summarized using mean and standard deviation.
+A value of +1 indicates the left and right channels are completely correlation (the same), a value of 0 indicates the left and right channels are not correlated, and a value of -1 indicates the left and right channels are completely out of phase.

+**Stereo Spectrum**
+Stereo Spectrum Features.
+Panning features computed using spectrums from the left and right audio channels.
+Returns features from the entire spectrum as well as three subbands which include 0-250Hz, 250-2800Hz, and 2800+ Hz [14].

+### Other

+Zero-crossing rate [15]

 ## References

 [1] Wilson, A. D., and B. M. Fazenda.
 "Perception & evaluation of audio quality in music production."
 Proc. of the 16th Int.
 Conference on Digital Audio Effects (DAFx-13).
 2013.